TeamRecommendMe/RecommendMeApp/README.md

 The following **required** functionality is completed:

-- [ ] Opens Google Maps to give user detailed navigation directions and street views.
 - [x] Initial Settings page that at first ever start of the application ask users preferences of activities they like and dislike doing.
-- [ ] Main Menu view controller where the user can select from to which item they want to do a recommend search from.
+- [x] Main Menu view controller where the user can select from to which item they want to do a recommend search from.
 - [x] Main Menu uses UI Gesture Recognizers to swipe to different view controllers.
 - [x] Advanced search to fine-tune both activities and restaurants.
-- [ ] Detail view controller of the selected places.
+- [x] Detail view controller of the selected places.
 - [x] About page to give credit to the people who help create this and the technologies that must be credited to.

 The following **optional** features are implemented:
+- [ ] Opens Google Maps to give user detailed navigation directions and street views.
 - [ ] Infinity scroll loading of new results.
 - [ ] Custom recommend me thumbs up that presistent with its own external database.
 So that other Recommend Me users can know this place is highly-praised.
 - [ ] Push notification to let them know that one of their friends have thumbs up a place.